CheapMeow/hexo_blog/source/_posts/2024-01-10-fluid_simulation_for_computer_graphics_reading_note.md

 One is checking collision of all particles pairs.
 Obviously, it is very slow.

-Another is computing particles density $$d$$ at the center of each cell.
+Another is computing particles density $d$ at the center of each cell.

 ```python
 clear rho for all particles